vyperlang/vyper/docs/types.rst

 **Keyword:** ``decimal``

 A decimal is a type to store a decimal fixed point value.
+As of v0.4.0, decimals must be enabled with the CLI flag ``--enable-decimals``.

 Values
 ******